basp/pixlr/NOTES.md

 P(t) = (1 - t)P1 + tP2
 ```

 The above combination is what is commonly known as **linear interpolation**.
-Commonly known as the `lerp` function in code.
+Often named `lerp` in source code.

 If you have the following polynomials:
 ```